xn-sakina/vrchat-heartio/README.md

     # HEART_RATE_DEVICE_ADDRESS="YOUR_DEVICE_ADDRESS"
     ```

+Configuration options:
-You can use either the device name or address for connection.
-The device address is recommended for more stable connections.
+- You can use either device name or address for connection
+- If both name and address are omitted, the app will automatically connect to any available device with heart rate service (explicit configuration is recommended)

 ## Usage